arjunyuvaraj/iThings/pages/Lost In The Sun by List Graff.md

 	- ### Setting
 		- The book takes place in a small town in California.
 Trent has two parents that live in different towns; they are divorced.
 	- ### Tone/Mood
-		- The overall tone of the book is more laid back, however, at certain points it can get tence.
+		- The overall tone of the book is more laid back, however, at certain points it can get tense.
+After reading the book, I have a feeling he might have some anger issues or something of the sort.
 	- ### Narrative Style
 		- The book is written in first person.
 Hence, readers are given insight on his trauma and thoughts.
 On top of that, he expresses his anger as a fire.
 	- ### Pacing
+		- The book progresses relatively slow.
+It starts around the beginning of sixth grade.
+From my perspective I think it leads into May-ish, Spring, as that seems to be the time the play baseball.
 - ## 🧠 Characters & Plot
+	- ### Main Characters
-	- **Main Characters**
+		- Trent Zimmerman
 	- **Character Development**
 	- **Plot Summary**
 	- **Twists/Surprises**